 For this reaction the forward reaction rate would be written as:

-The more biologically relevant concepts relating to reaction order consider the reaction order that relates to the onset of a reaction (defined as the initial velocity state of the reaction) and the point when the reaction rate no longer increases with addition of more substrate, the Vmax state of the reaction.
+The more biologically relevant concepts pertaining to reaction order consider the reaction order that relates to the onset of a reaction (defined as the initial velocity state of the reaction) and the point when the reaction rate no longer increases with addition of more substrate, the Vmax state of the reaction.
 These concepts are explained in detail below in the discussion of Michaelis-Menten kinetics.
 Briefly, when a biological reaction is at the initial stage it is said to be first order because any small addition of substrate rapidly accelerates the rate, whereas, at Vmax the reaction is zero order since no increase in rate is observable with addition of more substrate.

 In cells and organisms most reactions are catalyzed by enzymes, which are regenerated during the course of a reaction.
 These biological catalysts are physiologically important because they speed up the rates of reactions that would otherwise be too slow to support life.
 Enzymes increase reaction rates, sometimes by as much as one million-fold, but more typically by about one thousand fold.
 Catalysts speed up the forward and reverse reactions proportionately so that, although the magnitude of the rate constants of the forward and reverse reactions is are increased, the ratio of the rate constants remains the same in the presence or absence of enzyme.
 Since the equilibrium constant is equal to a ratio of rate constants, it is apparent that enzymes and other catalysts have no effect on the equilibrium constant of the reactions they catalyze.